Beefsteak Tomato: 7 Juicy Benefits You Need to Know

 May Reduce Risk of Certain Cancers

-Research suggests that beefsteak tomatoes may have the ability to fight cancer, especially thanks to its high lycopene content.
+Research suggests that beefsteak tomatoes may have the ability to fight cancer, especially thanks to their high lycopene content.
 Lycopene has been studied to neutralize free radicals and reduce DNA damage, which can lead to cancer.
 Eating tomatoes regularly has been linked to a reduced risk of cancers like prostate, lung, and stomach.